ankgitk/PythonScripts/hotdog-or-not-hotdog/README.md

-Hotdog or not hotdog implementation using CNN
+Hotdog or not hotdog implementation using CNN.

 Add dataset for training in data/ folder.